alexnguyen9/alexnguyen.github.io/project/plankton.md

 This was one of my first forays into using neural networks, specifically utilizing neural networks.
 This project was done primary using the Pytorch package to build the neural networks.
 I build various neural networks of various depths to see how accuracy varied with depth.
 I also utilized data augmentation; using various transforms on the images to artificially inflate the training set and improve accuracy.

-More details can be found in my report that I did <a href="https://github.com/alexnguyen9/Plankton-CNN/blob/master/Final%20Project%20495.pdf" target="_blank">here.</a>
+More details can be found in my report that I did <a href="alexnguyen9.github.io/misc/Final Project 495.pdf" target="_blank">here.</a>

+and also my <a href="alexnguyen9.github.io/misc/Final Presentation 495.pptx" target="_blank">final presentation.</a>